odlgroup/odl/doc/source/getting_started/installing.rst

 .. note::
     We recommend the ``--editable`` option (can be shortened to ``-e``) since it installs a link instead of copying the files to your Python packages location.
-    This way, local changes to the code (e.g. after a ``git pull``) take immediate effect without reinstallation.
+    This way, local changes to the code (e.g. after a ``git pull``) take immediate effect after reloading the package, without requiring reinstallation.

 Further developer information